-An orthodontic evaluation allows Dr. Siddall and Dr. Burke to assess your child’s oral development.
+An orthodontic evaluation allows Dr. Siddall and Dr. Dunn to assess your child’s oral development.
 During the evaluation, our orthodontic dental team will inspect your child’s teeth and gums, as well as the bones and muscles in your child’s mouth to evaluate the need for braces now or in the future.

 We take into account their entire orofacial anatomy, as well as comprehensive personal factors, in treatment planning.
 As holistic dentistry practitioners, we know that nutrition can play a role in the eruption of the dentition and the shape of the face.
 An orthodontic consultation will give you the ability to plan ahead for your child’s future dental needs.